By Guest Writer Erich Luepke

 How else can I support the census in Oak Park?

 Answer your form online, by mail, or by phone by April 1, Census Day.
 More than anything, get the word out!
 We’d love the help of community organizations hosting events in the Oak Park area to help spread the word out about census jobs.
-Talk to me in person in the Idea Box (see all days and times) if you believe you can help our community outreach efforts, or email me at Erich.email@example.com.
+Please email me at Erich.firstname.lastname@example.org if you believe you can help our community outreach efforts.